Up to four years full-time or seven years part-time

 Our Research Culture

-The Department also has major research collaborations with the neighbouring UCL Institute of Education and with the Birkbeck Department of Psychological Sciences.
+The Department has major research collaborations with the neighbouring UCL Institute of Education and with the Birkbeck Department of Psychological Sciences.
 Together with the UCL Institute of Education, we are exploring how digital technologies and new media are shaping the future of knowledge and learning, whilst our collaboration with the Department of Psychological Sciences, in the Centre for Cognition, Computation and Modelling (CCCM), focuses on connectionist modelling, symbolic modelling, cognitive architectures, and computational modelling for the study of human behaviour and cognition.

 Study resources include a course on research methods for computer science and information systems, regular research seminars and extensive computing facilities.
 The Department provides assistance with funding for you to attend conferences where you are presenting your research.
 We also advertise teaching opportunity posts on the vacancies page of our website.